 4.2.
 Work (Scratch) Directory

 The /work file system quota on QueenBee is unlimited.
-If it becomes over utilized we will enforce a 30 days purging policy, which means that we will begin deleting files starting with the oldest last accessed date, and largest files, and continue until the volume has been reduced below 80%.
-An email message will be sent out weekly to users targeted for a purge informing them of their /work utilization.
+If it becomes over utilized we will enforce a purge policy, which means that we will begin deleting files starting with the oldest last accessed date, and largest files, and continue until the volume has been reduced below 80%.
+An email message will be sent out weekly to users who may have files subject to purge informing them of their /work utilization.
 If diskspace should become critically low, more drastic measures may be required to keep the system stable.

-Please do not try to circumvent the removal process by date changing methods.
-We expect most files over 30 days old to disappear.
-If you try to circumvent the purge process, this may lead to access restrictions to the /work volume or the cluster.
+Please do not attempt to circumvent the removal process by manually changing file dates.
+The /work volume capacity is not unlimited, and attempts to circumvent the purge process may adversely affect others and lead to access restrictions to the /work volume or even the cluster.

 5. Application Development